THIS SECTION IS STILL UNDER CONSTRUCTION – You can reed as much as we have written, we hope, soon we will finish this page.

 I suggest, choice microphones by your intuition and of course, remember everything you know about.
 You will just know – It is The Right One.
 Please read about mics when we finish this character.
 It will definitely help you.

 ✻ ✻ ✻

 RECOMMENDATION 5 – Premplifiers

 Very important thing is Microphone Preamplifiers.
 Without them your mic will sound like barrel.
 Preamplifiers are interface for small chips named Opamp’s.
-Chips sales price is approximate 100 coins, but preamplifier interfaces with 2 chips cost thousands of coins.
-Watch HERE how these chips looks.
-Take in to action that you can upgrade your audio components for just 100 coins with Hi-End Opamp chips and dramatically increase sound quality.
+Chips sales price is approximate 100 coins (for branded ones) or 10-15 coins from manufacturers like “Analog Devices” (like OP275) or “Texas Instrument”, but preamplifier interfaces with fiew chips cost thousands of coins.
+Watch HERE (expensive ones) how these chips looks.
+Take in to action that you can upgrade your audio components for just 10 coins with Hi-End Opamp chips (practically the same as for 100 coins) and dramatically increase sound quality.
+The value of built-in chips is usually under 1 coin.
 Read more about it HERE or download PDF (Please translate page from RU by yourself).

 Take in to action, that if you use great audio interface with multiple inputs, even with 48V phantom power, it doesn’t mean that interface is provided with Opamp chips.
 You must carefully reed instruction to find out.
 For example, RME Fireface UC interface have 8x Analog inputs but just 2 of them came with Opamp’s.
 If you will connect your mic in to the back of this interface, it will sound not as it should.

 HOW BIG IS DIFFERENCE.

 The difference is huge!
 For example, Shure SM58 for 100 coins with great Preamp will sound much better than Hi-End Telefunken C-12 mic for 11’000 coins with entry level Preamp.